sumn2u/learn-javascript/es/arrays/map.md

 ---
 chapter: 6
 pageNumber: 39
-description: The map method iterates over an array and modifies its element using a callback function.
-This callback function is applied to each element of the array.
+description: El método map itera sobre una matriz y modifica su elemento mediante una retrollamada.
+Esta retrollamada se aplica a cada elemento de la matriz.
 ---
-# Map
+# Map (Mapa)

 The `Array.prototype.map()` method iterates over an array and modifies its elements using a callback function.
 The callback function will then be applied to each element of the array.